British Airways Flight 38: Accident

 Path of G-YMMM from first ground contact until it came to rest in the taxiway at the corner of the approach end of runway 27L.
 The aircraft narrowly missed the red ILS antenna array in the foreground.

-Flight 38 departed from Beijing at 02:09 Greenwich Mean Time (GMT), flying a route that crossed Mongolia, Siberia, and Scandinavia, at altitudes between flight level 348 and 400—approximately 34,800 and 40,000 ft, and in temperatures between −74 °C and −65 °C. Aware of the cold conditions outside, the crew monitored the temperature of the fuel, with the intention of descending to a lower and warmer level if any danger of the fuel freezing arose.
+Flight 38 departed from Beijing at 02:09 Greenwich Mean Time (GMT), (Note: All times given in this article use the standard time zone of the United Kingdom (GMT), as this corresponds to the time at the national capital city, London.
+The city of Beijing, where the flight departed, is in fact in the China Standard Time (UTC+8:00) time zone.) flying a route that crossed Mongolia, Siberia, and Scandinavia, at altitudes between flight level 348 and 400—approximately 34,800 and 40,000 ft, and in temperatures between −74 °C and −65 °C; the total air temperature has been estimated around −37 °C. Aware of the cold conditions outside, the crew monitored the temperature of the fuel, with the intention of descending to a lower and warmer level if any danger of the fuel freezing arose.

 This did not prove necessary, as the fuel temperature never dropped below −34 °C, still well above its freezing point.
+(Note: The specification for Jet A-1 fuel requires a maximum freezing point of −47 °C. Depending on its exact composition, the actual freezing point can be lower than this.
+Subsequent testing found that the fuel on board G-YMMM had a freezing point of −57 °C.)

 Although the fuel itself did not freeze, small quantities of water in the fuel did.
+(Note: Jet fuel contains water, as a contaminant, in concentrations of up to 100 parts per million.)

 Ice adhered to the inside of the fuel lines, probably where they ran through the pylons attaching the engines to the wings.

 This accumulation of ice had no effect on the flight until the final stages of the approach into Heathrow, when increased fuel flow and higher temperatures suddenly released it back into the fuel.
-This formed a slush of soft ice that flowed forward until it reached the fuel/oil heat exchangers (FOHEs) where it froze once again, causing a restriction in the flow of fuel to the engines.
+This formed a slush of soft ice that flowed forward until it reached the fuel/oil heat exchangers (FOHEs) (Note: The FOHE – one per engine – consists of 1,180 small-diameter steel tubes.
+The fuel flows through the tubes while the hot engine oil circulates around the outside.
+It is designed to provide two benefits: it warms the fuel to prevent ice reaching other engine components and simultaneously cools the engine oil.) where it froze once again, causing a restriction in the flow of fuel to the engines.